 Free Spin Feature

 Are you still with me?
 Ok good.
-So for each spin that lands 1 or more wild symbols, the floor indicator will increase by +1, and you’ll get x2 extra free spins.
+So for each spin that lands 1 or more wild symbols, the floor indicator will increase by +1, and you’ll get x2 extra Free Spins.
 The multipliers will increase on the 4th, 7th, 10th, 13th and 16th floors, giving you x3, x4, x5, x6 and x7 your win.
-Hurrah!

 Every time a Grappling Hook shows up on the reels, you’ll also get 2 more free spins and climb up an extra floor.
 And, if you manage to reach the 16th floor, and the scoop the x7 multiplier, you’ll also be given a top floor bonus of 1000 coins!
 Hang on, we need a little lie down… All remaining (and any new spins) will end with the x7 multiplier.
 The Free Spins round also ends when no more spins are available.
 And sadly for us all Slot Fans, there’s no way to re-trigger the feature.